kubeshop/testkube/docs/executor-gradle.md

 ## **Test Environment**

-We'll try to put simple JUnit test to our cluster and run it, Testkube Gradle Executor handles `gradle` and `gradlew` binaries.
+We will put a simple JUnit test in our cluster and run it.
+The Testkube Gradle Executor handles `gradle` and `gradlew` binaries.
 Since Gradle projects are quite complicated in terms of directory structure, we'll need to load them from the Git directory.

 You can find example projects in the repository here: https://github.com/kubeshop/testkube-executor-gradle/tree/main/examples